Designing Claude Connector Tools: Schemas, Descriptions, and Patterns for Reliable Tool Calls (May 2026)

 title: 'Preview Ticket Update',

-description: 'Show a preview of changes to a ticket before applying them.',
+description: 'Show a preview of a ticket status or assignee change before applying it.',

 annotations: { readOnlyHint: true },